elmira-aliyeva/covid-bot/readme.md

 # Covid-bot

-A bot written in Go which sends updates regarding coronavirus situation in Kazakhstan.
+A telegram bot written in Go which sends updates regarding coronavirus situation in Kazakhstan.

 ## What can the bot do?